Sannis/node-mysql-libmysqlclient/README.markdown

     #> zypper install libmysqlclient-devel

-For Debian/Ubuntu:
+For Debian-based systems/Ubuntu:

     #> apt-get install libmysqlclient-dev

-Yes, you would use aptitude if you want.
+Alternatively, you can use aptitude for Debian-based systems.

-Please refer to your system documentation on oner systems and feel free to send me a patch for this readme.
+Please refer to your system's documentation for more information and feel free to send me a patch for this readme.

 Installation